 The National Endowment for the Humanities includes resources on Asian art and literature and their impact on US culture.
 NEH also covers the internment of US citizens of Japanese descent during World War II and civil rights.
 NEH’s EDSITEment! is particularly helpful for a fuller discussion of terminology, history, and cultures as well as immigration.
 EDSITEment! also features several lesson plans.

 The Library of Congress covers immigrants from several areas including China and Japan.
 The section on China includes discrimination against Chinese as well as anti-immigrant legislation in late 1800s and early 1900s.
 The 1900s legislation includes Asian countries beyond China.

 The US Census Bureau has updated its Facts for Features listing for Asian American and Pacific Islander Heritage Month.
-In 2021 the Census Bureau’s Statistics in Schools created this Fun Facts infographic accompanied by a teaching guide.
+Tthe Census Bureau’s Statistics in Schools offers this Fun Facts infographic accompanied by a teaching guide.

 Another Census resource is a chart of “Top Languages Other than English Spoken in 1980 and Changes in Relative Rank, 1990-2010” showing increases in Chinese, Vietnamese, Tagalog (spoken in the Philippines), and Korean speakers during that 30 year period.

 The NEA’s AAPI collection is arranged by age and offers lesson units, book lists, and much more including several links about the arts.
 In particular, with summer break coming up for many teachers, you may want to spend a few hours or days exploring the online resources of the Asian Art Museum in San Francisco.
 Access lots of hands-on activities grouped by Asian American, Southeast Asia, West Asia, the Diaspora, and several more.
 The site offers extensive access to its collections online and provides videos, most of which appear to target grownups.